Our Team

 Mia Myers

-Mia is a Research Assistant with a first class undergraduate degree in Psychological and Behavioural Sciences from Cambridge.
-Her work focuses on developing and integrating user-friendly cancer risk prediction tools into NHS pathways to improve patient outcomes for breast, ovarian and prostate cancer.
+Previously, Mia’s work has focused on developing and integrating user-friendly cancer risk prediction tools into NHS pathways to improve patient outcomes for breast, ovarian and prostate cancer.
+Mia continues to contribute to this programme of work alongside her PhD.

 In addition to psycho-oncology, Mia is passionate about addressing health inequalities and advocating for equitable healthcare access, particularly for disabled and LGBTQIA+ individuals.